Consensys/doc.tessera/docs/Reference/CLI/CLI-Subcommands.md

 Path to the v2 HashiCorp Vault secret engine.

-Alternate syntax for this option is `-keygenvaultsecretengine <PATH>`.
+Legacy syntax for this option is `-keygenvaultsecretengine <PATH>`.

 ### `vault.hashicorp.tlskeystore`